wp-cli/handbook/documentation-standards.md

  * : The hook name.
  *
  * [<next-run>]
- * : A Unix timestamp or an English textual date time description compatible with `strtotime()`.
+ * : A Unix timestamp or an English textual datetime description compatible with `strtotime()`.
 Defaults to now.
  *
  * [<recurrence>]
  * : How often the event should recur.
 See `wp cron schedule list` for available schedule names.
 Defaults to no recurrence.